-UC’s Bachelor’s in Respiratory Therapy degree prepares professional Certified Respiratory Therapists (CRTs) and Registered Respiratory Therapists (RRTs) with additional knowledge skills, and attributes in leadership management, education, and research that will enable them to meet their current professional goals and prepare them for practice to advance from an RRT to BSRT online.
-A bachelor’s degree in RT will help advance your career or position you for a master’s degree.
+UC’s Bachelor’s in Respiratory Therapy degree prepares professional Certified Respiratory Therapists (CRTs) and Registered Respiratory Therapists (RRTs) with additional knowledge, skills, and attributes in leadership management, education, and research.
+A bachelor’s degree in RT will help you advance your career and position you for a master’s degree.

 The courses for a respiratory care degree are focused on the intricacies of pulmonary care.
 In addition, our classes offer insight into the inner workings of the healthcare industry.
 Our BS in Respiratory Therapy produces qualified professionals ready for successful and rewarding careers.

 Respiratory Therapy refers to the care of patients who are diagnosed with diseases related to the lungs and respiratory system, including those suffering from COPD, asthma, problems from lung cancer, and more.
 Respiratory therapists work in a variety of settings – from hospitals to home-based care – performing assessments, disease management, patient education, and more.

 A career in respiratory therapy is ideal for compassionate individuals interested in lung-related healthcare.
 Graduates of the University of Cincinnati’s Bachelor of Science in Respiratory Therapy program are equipped with the knowledge and skills required to take on leadership roles in the world of respiratory care, from assisting patients with lung conditions to educating family members of patients about how to offer care.